itissid/drop_webdemo/README.md

 # What is this [demo](http://drophere.me)?
-The demo is a PoC of productization of being *here, in The moment*, and conscious urban exploration.
+The demo is a PoC of productization to explore urban going ons and how to present them in an almost meditative manner.
+It is location and time centric: You can find the things happening around you now or later.
 I have utilized AI (LLMs), OpenRouteService, FastAPI and K8s for building it.

-The REST routes of the website encapsulate a conscious disposition of Time and Space I wanted to capture: Here and Now(or Later).
+The REST routes of the website encapsulate the idea that we should focus on the now first.
+Everything else is later and takes you away from the now.

 ## Here == Location and Now/Later == Time
 #### You always start with the *Where*: